rlh82/Electric_Power_Consumption/README.md

 The scripts in this repository assume that you have downloaded and unzipped the contents of the file at that link in your working directory.

 The file is quite large, so I've set each script to only import the section of it that we need.

+Please review each script and look at the correlating image to see teh results.

 The variables provided by the UTC web site for this dataset are:
 1. Date: Date in format dd/mm/yyyy